AT&T's Profit Rises as Customers Bundle Services -- Update

 The company is still waiting for government authorities to approve the deal, worth $85 billion when it was announced last year.
 Executives offered few details Tuesday about the review's progress but said they still expect it to close by the end of this year.

-The No. 2 wireless company still posted a net loss of 89,000 postpaid phone subscribers, the type of customers who tend to be more profitable.
+The country's No. 2 wireless company still posted a net loss of 89,000 postpaid phone subscribers, the type of customers who get billed for past service and tend to be more profitable.
 The company ended the quarter with 136.5 million U.S. wireless subscribers.

 The results followed last week's quarterly report from T-Mobile US Inc., which showed the No. 3 domestic carrier had added 786,000 postpaid phone subscribers in the latest period.
 The No. 1 U.S. carrier by subscribers, Verizon Communications Inc., will report its results on Thursday.

 AT&T's overall second-quarter profit rose 15% to $3.92 billion, or 63 cents a share.
 Excluding merger and integration costs and other items, profit rose to 79 cents a share, from 72 cents a year earlier.
-Revenue fell 1.7% to $39.84 billion -- its third straight quarterly decline.
+Revenue fell 1.7% to $39.84 billion, its third consecutive quarterly decline.

-The company's Mexican operations helped improve those results.
+The company's Latin American operations helped improve those results.
 Revenue in the international segment increased 11% to $2 billion, fueled by growth in the Mexican wireless business.

 Write to Drew FitzGerald at andrew.fitzgerald@wsj.com and Maria Armental at maria.armental@wsj.com